 The most valuable new-hire survey isn’t put together just once and presented to new hires for years and years without further consideration.
 Instead, it’s reviewed and altered periodically to reflect the changing needs of the business and its employees, Labowitz said.

 Combine feedback from the survey with other employee feedback.

-This can help you monitor and assess the effect of your business’s onboarding program at other stages of employees’ tenure with the company.
-For example, comparing information shared in new-hire surveys with information provided during an annual engagement survey helps to determine whether new hires’ experience during the onboarding process has an impact on their level of engagement after a year of employment.
+Aggregating various types of employee feedback can help you monitor and assess the effect of your business’s onboarding program at other stages of employees’ tenure with the company.
+For example, comparing information shared in new-hire surveys with information provided during an annual engagement survey helps to determine whether new hires’ experiences during the onboarding process affect their level of engagement after a year of employment.

-Similarly, viewing the contents of employees’ annual performance reviews alongside feedback shared in new-hire surveys lets you know if employees’ initial impression of your organization and their onboarding experiences affect their job performance.
-You can then initiate any necessary changes – for instance, improve training during the employee onboarding process.
+Similarly, viewing the contents of employees’ annual performance reviews alongside feedback shared in new-hire surveys lets you know if employees’ initial impressions of your organization and their onboarding experiences affect their job performance.
+You can then initiate any necessary changes, such as improving training during the employee onboarding process.

 New-hire surveys are the most valuable when the feedback is shared with employees and later analyzed along with feedback from other surveys, such as annual engagement surveys.

 Take advantage of the power of new-hire surveys

 New-hire surveys can give you important insight into ways to improve talent acquisition, onboarding and the new-hire experience.
 Use some of the questions above to gather this vital input from new team members.

 Linda Pophal contributed to this article.
 Some source interviews were conducted for a previous version of this article.